Frequently asked questions

 GnRH rarely produces any uncomfortable symptoms or side-effects, and may reduce the risks of ovarian hyper-stimulation syndrome.

 “Trigger” medication.
-HCG: Human Chorionic Gonadrophin (pregnancy hormone) or other “trigger” medication is used to release the eggs from their follicles so they can be harvested.
+GnRH agonist or Lupron trigger medications are used to release the eggs from their follicles so they can be harvested.
 This injection is administered 36 hours before the egg retrieval procedure, when the IVF doctor has determined that the follicles are mature enough for harvesting.

 Under I.V. sedation you will be asleep for a short time and should feel no pain or discomfort during the procedure.
 This is not general anesthesia.
 This is a short-term twilight-sleep.